dekuNukem/PicoRC/mac_se_se30.md

 There's already a fan inside Mac SE, but you can add another one or replace it.

-Any regular PC fan should work, you can run it at 12V (full speed) or 5V (quieter).
+Any regular PC fan should work.

 Make sure the fan is secured, nothing touches the blade, and air flow direction is correct.